But what if you don't a credit card? Can you rent a car with a debit card?

-Why Don’t Rental Car Companies Like Debit Cards?
+Why Rental Car Companies Avoid Debit Cards

 Unlike a credit card, a debit card only has as much money on it as you put in your bank account.
 If you cause serious damage to the rental car and the charge is declined, the rental car company will be on the hook for the difference.

 Because of the extra risk involved in allowing you to rent a car with a debit card, most car rental companies will add additional requirements or deposits if they allow you to do so.

 If your score is too low, you might not be able to rent the car.
 Remember, credit checks can lower your credit score, so it pays to ask the rental company in advance whether or not they run credit checks for debit card transactions.

-Show Insurance: Rental companies will breathe a little easier if you have ample personal car insurance.
+Rental companies will breathe a little easier if you have ample personal car insurance.
 Remember, while credit cards typically cover damage to rental vehicles, debit cards do not, so you might want (or be required) to purchase additional coverage.

-Bring Extra ID: You may need to show a passport or proof of residence (such as a cellphone or internet bill) before you’re allowed to rent.
+You may need to show a passport or proof of residence (such as a cellphone or internet bill) before you’re allowed to rent.

 Are There Restrictions When I Rent With a Debit Card?

-This depends on the rental car company and location.
+Whether or not there are restrictions on your rental for using a debit card depends on the rental car company and location.
 Make sure you check the website of the specific location you’re headed to, not just the national site, so there are no surprises.

 You probably won’t be able to rent a luxury vehicle using a debit card, and it is unlikely that you will be allowed to drive the rental car out of state.